How Emergency Managers Use Drones to Manage Crises

 Using Drones to Manage Crises

 The aforementioned industries aren’t the only ones taking advantage of what drones have to offer.
-Emergency management departments around the world are implementing drones to increase safety for many people and sites.
-Here are just a few ways drones are being used to mitigate crises.
+Emergency management departments around the world are now implementing unmanned aerial vehicles to increase safety for many people and sites.
+Here are just a few ways drones are being used to mitigate crises:

-- Locating surivors and missing persons.
 Drones, especially those equipped with thermo-imaging cameras and microphones, are useful when searching for survivors of natural and man-made disasters.
-Last year, officials used a drone to locate an 81-year-old woman who got lost in a cornfield.
+For example, officials in 2017 managed to locate an 81-year-old woman who got lost in a cornfield.
 In 2016 during Hurricane Matthew, a drone operator located families stuck in remote flooded homes and informed local authorities so they could put together a rescue team.

-- Extinguishing fires.
 Firefighters sometimes must use aircraft to combat fires from the air.
-Enduring high temperatures, limited visability, and other dangerous conditions can put them at risk of death and injury.
+Enduring high temperatures, limited visability and other dangerous conditions can put them at risk of death and injury.
 Unmanned aircraft, like drones, are able to drop fire retardants safely and accurately without risking lives.

 The Future of Drones